allenjack/GATE/README.md

 ## Dataset

 In our experiments, the *citeulike-a* dataset is from http://www.wanghao.in/CDL.htm, the *movielens-20M* dataset is from https://grouplens.org/datasets/movielens/20m/, the *Amazon-CDs* and *Amazon-Books* datasets are from http://jmcauley.ucsd.edu/data/amazon/.
+(If you need the data after preprocessing, please send me an email).

 ## Example to run the code